Configuring FTL

 project:

-name: my-project # Required: Project name (used for Docker networks and containers)
+name: my-project # Required: used for naming Docker networks and containers

 domain: example.com # Required: Primary domain for your application

-email: [email protected] # Required: Email for SSL certificate notifications
+email: [email protected] # Required: Contact email for notifications and SSL certificates

 Server Configuration